Nutrition Knowledge

 Source

-Cracking/reddening of the lips, mouth ulcers, sore throat, red tongue, skin lesions, anemia
+Cracking/reddening of lips, mouth ulcers, sore throat, hair loss, vision problems, skin lesions, anemia

 Niacin - Vitamin B3